 If your business is delivering goods to customers through a distance sale, you need to make sure that the information relating to delivery charges is clearly displayed.
 For advice on what information needs to be provided to customers before they place their order see our guide Consumer contracts: distance sales.
 This includes information on delivery charges, cancellation and return delivery charges.

 We are aware these are challenging times for business and we have seen an increase in the number of scams affecting businesses.
 To help individuals and businesses who are working from home stay safe online, information and advice is available from the National Cyber Security Centre including its Small Business Guide: Cyber Security.
+Further advice is available at GOV.UK – Coronavirus (COVID-19): advice on how to protect yourself and your business from fraud and cyber crime.

 This is a stressful time for many, so looking after your physical and mental health is important.
 To help you cope, see the NHS guide to mental wellbeing while staying at home.
 People in the farming community can access help and support through FarmWell.